Hitachi, Ltd Statement

 - a written whistleblowing procedure to encourage employees to report concerns of malpractice, which would include any concerns related to slavery and human trafficking issues

-In the last financial year we have taken, and are continuing to take, the following steps to address the issue of modern slavery:
+In the last financial year, we have taken the following steps to address the issue of modern slavery:

-- we have conducted mandatory online training on the Hitachi Group Codes of Conduct to targeted employees
+- we conducted mandatory online training on the Hitachi Group Codes of Conduct with all our indirect employees and this will be conducted on an annual basis going forward.

 - we have prepared updated contractual provisions to include specific provisions relating to offences under the Modern Slavery Act and are currently planning the roll-out to our suppliers

-- once we have completed the risk assessment and review of due diligence processes we will be in a position to revise our sourcing procedures
+- review and revise (where necessary) our sourcing procedures, once we have completed the risk assessment and review of due diligence processes.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Hitachi Automotive Systems’ slavery and human trafficking statement for the financial year ended 31 March 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Hitachi Automotive Europe’s slavery and human trafficking statement for the financial year ended 31 March 2017.
+It has been approved by Hitachi Automotive Systems UK Limited’s Board of Directors.

 Geschäftsführer, Hitachi Automotive Systems Europe GmbH